-"All day."
+"All day." water the second se

-"Wonder where they are, then?"
+Wonder where they are, then?"

-The woman slipped a hand under her skirt to reknot the top of her stocking.
+of her stocking.
 "Off somewhere trying to sound like they ain't from Cottown."

 "Where you from?"
 Violet was impressed with the woman's ability to secure her hose with one hand.
 "Cottown.
 Knew both of them from way back.
 Come up here, the whole family act like they never set eyes on me before.
 Comes from handling money instead of a broom which I better get to before I lose this no-count job.
 O Jesus."
 She sighed heavily.
 "Leave a note, why don't you?
 Don't count on me to let them know you was here.
 We don't speak if we don't have to."
 She buttoned her coat, then moved her hand in a suityourself wave when Violet said she'd wait a bit longer.